zbenmo/kill_dots/README.md

 ---

+The convention is:
+  You give the path to the directory with the .tif files.
+  All .mdoc files in a directory above the .tif files directory are examined.
+  The output will be found in a new directory '4motcor' created under the .tif directory.
+  This new folder, '4motcor' will contain the modified .mdoc files and links to the .tif files.

 To test the water before doing anything, use for example:

-> python kill_dots.py examine  .. ..\NA_001.st.mdoc
+> python kill_dots.py examine ..

-folder=..
+tifs folder=..
 33 tif files in ..

+C:\Users\zbenm\NA_001.st.mdoc

-The mdoc file refers to 31 tif files
+The mdoc file C:\Users\zbenm\NA_001.st.mdoc refers to 31 tif files

 ---

 When you are ready, issue a command similar to the following:

-> python kill_dots.py apply  .. ..\NA_001.st.mdoc here
+> python kill_dots.py apply  ..

-folder=..
+tifs folder=..
 33 tif files in ..

+C:\Users\zbenm\NA_001.st.mdoc
-The mdoc file refers to 31 tif files
+The mdoc file C:\Users\zbenm\NA_001.st.mdoc refers to 31 tif files
-Please verify, for example with 'ls here'
+Please verify, for example with 'ls ..\4motcor'